thesakibrahman/thesakibrahman/README.md

 ## About Me

 Hi, I Am Sakib Rahman Who Is Currently Pursuing A BTech In Computer Science And Engineering With A Specialization In Cloud Technology And Information Security From Assam Downtown University.
-In Addition To His Studies, Sakib Is Also A Web Developer Who Is Passionate About Gaining Knowledge In Various Fields Such As Technology And Programming.
+In Addition To His Studies,  Who Is Passionate About Gaining Knowledge In Various Fields Such As Technology And Programming.
 He Is A Good Learner Who Is Constantly Working To Improve His Skills And Gain New Knowledge!

 ## Rapidfire